Representative Nicole Miller

 Appropriations and Budget

-Conference Committee on Government Modernization and Technology
+Conference Committee on Commerce and Economic Development Oversight

 GCCA